 Political leaders purposefully use print culture to promote political agendas, solidify authority, and fire patriotic emotions.
 The stamps issued by Mexico after its 1910-1920 revolution offer a compelling example.
 Among the postage stamps issued for this purpose, Mexico's airmail stamps played a significant role.
-The virtual exhibit is bilingual (English and Spanish/Español) and features both stamps and mail of Mexico.
+This virtual exhibition is bilingual (English and Spanish) and features stamps and mail of Mexico.

 1 de abril 2001 — 25 de enero 2002